Skip to content

 Medicine provision to care homes is a complex process requiring regular communication across the interface between care homes, general practice, and community pharmacy.
 Workload is high; medicines management processes are complex, time consuming and high risk.
 Sites are physically remote from each other, adding to communication challenges.

-Medicines comprise 23% of the overall NHS carbon footprint.
+Medicines and inhalers comprise 23% of the overall NHS carbon footprint.
 Approximately £50 million worth of unused medicines are disposed of annually by care homes.
 The financial cost is well documented; environmental and social impacts are less well understood.
 Limited accountability for medicines costs, and inefficient interface prescription processes may contribute to the problem of avoidable waste.

 We propose using the expertise of the Q community and a collaborative approach between care homes, general practice and community pharmacy to identify and address interface challenges.
 The focus on environmental and social impacts of avoidable medicines waste re-frames this into a compelling problem urgently requiring solutions.